Qingtao-Cao/obix/README.md

 To configure a standalone instance:

 1. Edit /etc/obix/res/server/server_config.xml file with an XML editor.
-Update server-address and any other fields if required (default is localhost).
+Update settings if required.

 2. The default /etc/obix/res/obix-fcgi.conf links /usr/bin/obix-fcgi to /etc/obix/res/server.
 Update the paths if you wish to deploy to different locations.